GM is accused in lawsuit of cheating on diesel truck emissions

 GM joins VW, which has admitted to cheating, and at least four other automakers whose diesel emissions have been scrutinized by regulators or consumers.

-They include Mercedes-Benz parent Daimler AG, Fiat Chrysler Automobiles NV, Peugeot SA and Renault SA
+They include Mercedes-Benz parent Daimler AG (DAIGn.DE), Fiat Chrysler Automobiles NV (FCHA.MI), Peugeot SA (PEUP.PA) and Renault SA (RENA.PA)

 GM shares were down 74 cents, or 2.2 percent, at $32.46 in afternoon trading, after earlier falling as much as 3.8 percent.